uzair-ashraf/VRC-EXT/README.md

 # VRC-EXT

-A chrome extension integrating VRChat into your browser
+A chrome extension where users can do something with VRChat or something, idk